lumagateinc/MovoSuite/docs/README.md

 **FIGURE X**.
 Adding Users or Groups to MovoSuite RBAC Roles

-Enable Self-Service Tags and Groups
+##### Enable Self-Service Tags and Groups

+If enabled, MovoSuite will provision an Intune role named **MovoSuite - Self Service** and associated self-service groups and assignments for each MovoSuite location.
+The permissions granted in this role are as follows:
+- Managed Apps (Read and Assign)
+- Mobile Apps (Read and Assign)
+- Managed Devices (Read)
+- Remote Tasks (Sync devices)

-Enable Field Tech Tags and Groups
+##### Enable Field Tech Tags and Groups

+If enabled, MovoSuite will provision an Intune role named **MovoSuite - Field Tech** and associated field tech groups and assignments for each MovoSuite location.
+The permissions granted in this role are as follows:
+- Managed Apps (Read and Assign)
+- Mobile Apps (Read and Assign)
+- Managed Devices (Read)
+- Remote Tasks (Sync devices)

-User Two Stage Approval
+##### Use Two Stage Approval

+If enabled, MovoSuite will send a second email to the global email address registered for deployment or purchase requests if a delegated approver (e.g. school principal) has approved the request.

-Hide Billing Code
+##### Hide Billing Code

+If enabled, MovoSuite will not show the billing code field in forms.

-Billing Code Placeholder
+##### Billing Code Placeholder

+Change the placeholder text for billing code fields to guide your users.

-Timezone
+##### Timezone

+Configure the site-wide timezone.
+This is used when rendering times in emails, request history, and event logs.

 #### Other<!-- omit in toc -->